pllab/cs162-tutorials/docs/1-setup.md

 [info] ...
 ```
 You can also use `testQuick` command to run only the tests that failed in the last run.
 After changing things around (in your editor, you know, **vim**), this is a fast way to check if you fixed something or made it worse.

+> You will find many places in the Scala classes where some piece of code is simply marked as `???`.
+This is a piece of Scala type-magic that allows us to compile the code _without_ implementing a particular piece.
+Whenever you see a `???`, you will have to fill it in, or your code won't be able to run once we try to grade it.

 ## Opening a Scala interpreter Read-Eval-Print-Loop (REPL)